pingcap/docs-cn/sql-physical-optimization.md

 - In [Introduction to Statistics](/statistics.md), you will learn what statistics TiDB collects to obtain the data distribution of a table.
 - [Wrong Index Solution](/wrong-index-solution.md) introduces how to use the right index when you find the index is selected wrongly.
 - [Distinct Optimization](/agg-distinct-optimization.md) introduces an optimization related to the `DISTINCT` keyword during physical optimization.
 In this section, you will learn its advantages and disadvantages and how to use it.
+- [Cost Model](/cost-model.md) introduces how to choose a optimal execution plan based on the cost model during physical optimization.